Dandridge Sisters: Vivian Dandridge

 After the trio stopped performing together in 1940, Vivian performed in a few movie roles.
 She was an extra in the movie Stormy Weather (1943), and the voice of "So White" in a controversial cartoon short Coal Black and de Sebben Dwarfs (1943).
 She then released an album titled The Look of Love in 1968, but it was unsuccessful.
 She lived in Seattle for the last eight years of her life, but changed her stage name to Marina Rozell after her third marriage.
 She seldom performed any longer except at open-mic nights.
 She died at the age of 70 in 1991 from a stroke.

 Dorothy Dandridge

 Dorothy often went by the nickname Dot while in the Dandridge Sisters.
 After breaking up the group in 1940, Dorothy became the most successful of the trio.
 She started in minor roles in Hollywood films and making popular soundies, but moved into an Academy Award nominated leading lady, becoming the first African-American woman to receive a nomination for an Best Actress for her title role in Carmen Jones in 1954.
 She starred as Bess in the lavish Porgy and Bess (1959), after which a variety of factors combined to send her career downhill.
-She first married Harold Nicholas, the elder of the Nicholas Brothers specialty dance act, bearing a handicapped daughter before their divorce.
+She first married Harold Nicholas, the younger of the Nicholas Brothers specialty dance act, bearing a handicapped daughter before their divorce.
 Her marriage to Jack Denison also ended poorly, and she developed an alcohol problem.
 On September 8, 1965, she was found dead in her apartment from an overdose of barbiturates, ruled accidental.